The ArtLens Exhibition is currently closed. Download the ArtLens App to explore from anywhere!

 ArtLens Exhibition Artwork

-ArtLens Exhibition is an experiential gallery that provides the opportunity to explore masterpieces of art, including works by Edgar Dedgas and Frank Stella, through immersive play.
+ArtLens Exhibition is an experiential gallery that provides the opportunity to explore masterpieces of art, including works by Edmonia Lewis and Hans Steinbach, through immersive play.

 ArtLens Exhibition Interactives

 Transitioning away from traditional touchscreen technology, ArtLens Exhibition interactives respond seamlessly to body movement using barrier-free projections.
 The 6 projections feature 14 games, in addition to an innovative gaze-tracking station that uses eye-tracking technology to show where you look at an artwork, and a facial-recognition station that captures your emotional reactions to artwork.
+New in June 2019, visitors can explore gesture-based 3D-projected models of all 3D objects installed in the gallery.
+Digitally turn objects around to see all angles and make new discoveries!
 Each individual game can be replayed using hundreds of digitized objects from across the collection.
 Every projection-based interactive ends with the artwork’s ID, location, and actual size so visitors understand its scale—a feature often missing in digital experiences.
 All of ArtLens Exhibition’s digital experiences pull content from a unified backend platform composed of a collection catalogue management and digital asset management system.
 Along with custom-designed web tools, this backend system allows CMA to update the ArtLens Exhibition experience at any time by adding more content, artwork, and games.

 Gesture + Emotion: Gestures and emotions may be the most identifiable elements in a work of art, but they can also be the most complex to decipher.
 The Gesture and Emotion experiences mirror your expressions, and empower you to alter works of art to understand how expression can change meaning.